 Frequency that we can read the inputs are expressed as pulses per second which is hertz.
 If the scan of our PLC is 1 msec then we can read the input condition 1000 times per second.
 This can then be expressed as 1Khz.
 Inputs usually will have a filter.
 This filter will prevent the input signal from bouncing when inputs switch.
 Bouncing usually occurs when mechanical relays are used in conjunction with the PLC input signal.
 The CP1H PLC has a default of 8msec input filter for the inputs.
 This can be changed through the setup of the PLC.

 There is also an Input Interrupts Counter Mode.
-This will allow you to set up 8 different counters that will active an interrupt task when the count reaches the set value.
-The maximum response frequency is 5 KHz.
+This will allow you to set up 8 different counters that will activate an interrupt task when the count reaches the set value.
+The maximum response frequency is 5 kHz.

 See the YouTube video below on counters in the Omron CP1H PLC.